Celestial Regge theory: Celestial Regge theory

 This example illustrates why we began our discussion by introducing the regulator.
 Without it, there would be an ambiguity as to whether the pole lies inside or outside the contour.
 These regulator helps in separating the different contributions in a way that the pole of the amplitude does not lie inside the region of the contour $\cC^{-1}(\bR^++i\varepsilon)$.
 Thus, in general, we can drop the regulator if we take the poles or discontinuity of the amplitude to be on the complementary region of enclose by $\cC^{-1}(\bR^++i\varepsilon)$.

 Lastly, we note that this procedure also leads naturally to a celestial dispersion relation.
-Under the assumption of vanishing arcs, we can rewrite the reduced correlator generically as
+In particular, from \eqref{eq s-channel contour mellin transform}, we can take contour modifications which, under the assumption of vanishing arcs, leads to the expression

 giving a dispersion relation for the celestial correlator.
-In this expression we generically assumed some poles at $\mu_i$ and branch cuts $C_i$ contributions.
+In this expression we generically assumed some poles at $\mu_i$ and branch cut $C_i$ contributions.
+Notice that on the second contribution the $(-\mu)^{\b/2-1}$ lies outside the discontinuity as a consequence of the contour modification.
 This expression tells us that the full celestial correlator can be recovered from the knowledge of the analytic structure of the bulk amplitude only.
 Other dispersion relations have appeared in the literature \cite{Chang:2021wvv} which makes use of the bulk optical theorem.

 Given the close similarity with the standard computation of the Mellin transform by writing it as an integral over the whole real domain, we briefly comment on the main differences between our definition and this procedure.
 The parity of